andela-ookwuolisa/assessment/D3_assessment/Tech_skils/Algorithms/Algorithms.md

 - The hash key is fully determined by the data input
 - The hash function generates very different keys for similar data
 - It should be simple to compute.
-- There should be less collisions in the has table
+- There should be less collisions in the hash table

 ### Message Digest 5 (MD5)
-Am MD5 is created by taking a string of any length and encoding it into a string of 128 bit.
+An MD5 is created by taking a string of any length and encoding it into a string of 128 bit.
 Encoding the same string using MD5 will always return the same hash key.
 It was commonly used when storing password, credit card digits and other sensitive data.
 But not any longer.
 It has since been found that MD5 is vulnerable and can be cracked by PCs of this generation.
 Files with MD5 hash can now be tampered with and still produce thesame MD5 hash.
 It is no longer suitable for use,  except for non-cryptographic purposes.
-OMore sucure hash algorithms are SHA2 and SHA3.
+More sucure hash algorithms are SHA2 and SHA3.

 ### Collision
 It is a situation in which a hash fucntion returns the same hash key for more than one record.